 The author is just an ordinary being, who, as a beginner, is trying to see the world as the Sri Guru Granth Sahib!A retired Engineer in the U.S.A., the author is neither a scholar nor a writer and nor interested in being one.
 He does not claim to understand fully.
-If you know how to say the Gurbani meaning clearer, please share with us ("Vand Shako") in the comment section of each post.
+If you know how to say the meanings of the Gurbani clearer, please share with us ("Vand Shako") in the comment section of each post.

-Although he was born in a Sikh family but — as the Gurbani indicates — to be a True Sikh or Khalsaa is not a question of family of birth, heredity, ancestry, religion, race, social status, caste, education, titles, robes, region, etc., it is a question of Mool-abidance, through Shabad-Vichaar.
+Although he was born in a Sikh family but — as the Gurbani indicates — to be a True Sikh or Khalsaa is not a question of family of birth, heredity, ancestry, religion, race, social status, caste, education, titles, robes, region, etc., it is a question of mind abiding in its Mool through Shabad-Vichaar (Giaan or Wisdom).
 Hence, "Sikh" and "Khalsa" words do not represent physical state, but a Spiritual State to be experienced within, personally!

 - ਕਹੁ ਕਬੀਰ ਜਨ ਭਏ ਖਾਲਸੇ ਪ੍ਰੇਮ ਭਗਤਿ ਜਿਹ ਜਾਨੀ ॥: O Kabeer!
 Those persons become "Khaalsae" (ਖਾਲਸੇ) who have realized the Prem Bhagti (ਗੁਰਮਤ ਦਾ ਪੂਰਾ ਗਿਆਨ, Perfect Understanding of the Gur-Shabad, Gur-Giaan, or Divine Wisdom of the Gurbani…). (sggs 655).